-Warriors Blast Cavaliers To Complete Sweep Win 3rd NBA Title In 4 Years
+Warriors Blast Cavaliers To Complete Sweep, Win 3rd NBA Title In 4 Years

 The Cleveland Cavaliers didn't enter Friday with much hope, trailing the Golden State Warriors 3-0 in the NBA Finals.
 The Warriors demolished anything left in yet another of their signature third-quarter runs, extending their lead to 21 points before winning 108-85 in Cleveland.